 - Understand how risk information is systematically captured, stored and analysed.

 There’s no formal assessment for this risk management short course, but you will receive a certificate of completion.

 Your time in the classroom will be split between lectures on different aspects of risk management, working through practical examples and exchanging experiences with your fellow students.

 Module lead Edward Sankey has over 15 years of experience in the field of risk management.
 He has worked as a consultant in this area, both in the UK and internationally, as well as holding the position of Director of Operational Risk at a banking group.

 He’ll encourage you to complete optional exercises between the sessions to improve your understanding of the concepts you discuss in the lectures.

-In your final session, he’ll give you feedback on one of these exercises to help you hone your practical risk management skills.
+In your final session of this risk management course, he’ll give you feedback on one of these exercises to help you hone your practical risk management skills.